koreymacdougall/config_files/notes/cheatsheet.md

     * --jobs=X to run parallel installs
     * for full system/world update:
         * sudo emerge --update --changed-use --deep --ask --with-bdeps=y @world
+# GIMP
+## Highlight a section of an image
+- Select a brush
+- choose "Darken Only" mode.
+- Set size and color of brush
+- Click start of area to highlight.
+Hold shift.
+Click end of area.

 # GIT
 ## delete files from history (specifically large files)
 ### using bfg - recommended for removing large files